Last updated on September 4, 2025

 #2.
 Phyrexian Tribute

-Since black doesn’t usually allow you to flat-out destroy artifacts, it generally comes at a heft cost when it lets you do it.
+Since black doesn’t usually allow you to flat-out destroy artifacts, it generally comes at a hefty cost when it lets you do it.
 Phyrexian Tribute comes with a pretty big one.
 Not only does it cost 3 mana, but you also need to sacrifice two creatures.
-Of course, this can be turned into an upside, but it’s still a definite cost, which is a lot for a one-off effect.
+Of course, this can be turned into an upside with a death trigger, but it’s still a definite cost, which is a lot for a one-off effect.

 #1.
 Gate to Phyrexia

 In a similar vein to Phyrexian Tribute, Gate to Phyrexia requires you to sacrifice your own creatures to deal with opposing artifacts.
 The bonus here is that you only need to sacrifice one per upkeep and also that it’s somewhat repeatable given that you can activate it once in every upkeep.
-Still not as good as some other colors can do, but it’s still an interesting card.
+Not as good as what some other colors can do, but still an interesting card.

 Alternative Ways to Deal with Artifacts

-Unfortunately, that seems to be all there is at black's disposal when it comes to removing artifacts.
+Unfortunately, that's all there is at black's disposal when it comes to conditional and restricted removal of artifacts.
 However, there are some alternatives available within black’s portion of the color pie.

 Discard is something that black does fantastically, and what better way to deal with tricky cards is there than making sure it can’t be cast in the first place?
-Whether you’re using targeted discard like Thoughtseize or just getting rid of your opponent’s whole hand with something like Mind Twist, you can make sure those pesky colorless problems won’t bother you… although you may paint a target on yourself!
+Whether you use targeted discard like Thoughtseize or get rid of your opponent’s hand a card at a time with something like Dreams of Steel and Oil or Intimidation Tactics, this is a preemptive strike.

-Other than making opponents discard cards, black is also very good at making your opponents sacrifice their stuff.
-Often this comes in the form of having to discard non-land permanents, because forcing them to sacrifice artifacts doesn’t exist quite yet.
-But, using something like Shard of the Void Dragon or even Phyrexian Obliterator is one way to deal with artifacts if your opponent manages to get them down.
+Black is also very good at making your opponents sacrifice their stuff.
+This often comes in the form of having to discard non-land permanents, because forcing them to sacrifice only artifacts doesn’t exist quite yet.
+This means a minion like Braids, Cabal Minion comes fresh off the Commander ban list and eager among the Commander game changers to make loads of impact.
+Otherwise Shard of the Void Dragon or Phyrexian Obliterator are ways to deal with artifacts if your opponent manages to get them down.

 Wrap Up